 - Ensure the Server Property ‘Max Degee of Parallelism’ is not set to 1.

-In summary, for warehousing workloads, a columnstore index is a great addition to the database engine with significant performance improvements even on reasonably small data sets.
+Summary In summary, for warehousing workloads, a columnstore index is a great addition to the database engine with significant performance improvements even on reasonably small data sets.
 It will re-define the ‘index-light’ approach that the SQL Server Fast Track Data Warehouse methodology champions and help simplify warehouse based performance tuning activities.
 Will it work in every scenario?
 I very much doubt it, but it’s a good place to start until we get to experience it live in the field.